 Step 3: Set up a watering system

-Some type of automatic watering system, along with a hose for watering seedlings, is best.
+An automatic watering system and a hose for watering seedlings is best.
 Automatic watering can be simple, such as a battery-operated timer connected to your hose bib, with either a soaker hose or drip line going to the garden.
 Using a two-way splitter for a second hose is helpful for hand-watering new plantings and seeds.

 Gardening for Beginners Step 4: Add soil to your raised bed